-5. For either the UAV list received from the AMF(s)/MME(s), or the UAV list identified in step 4, the UAS NF performs the filtering by checking for each reported 3GPP UAV ID whether there is match for the corresponding UAV context.
+5. For either the list of UAV identity received from the AMF(s)/MME(s) in step 2, or identified in step 4, the UAS NF checks each UAV in the list whether it has the corresponding UUAA context.

-6. UAS NF to USS: UAS NF responds to the USS/TPAE with the list of filtered UAVs (step 4).
-The CAA-level UAV ID shall be provided by the UAS NF in the response message to USS/TPAE.
-If the USS performed the UUAA of the UAV, or the UAS NF is configured to know the USS is authorized to receive such information, then the 3GPP UAV ID is also included.
+6. UAS NF to USS/TPAE: UAS NF responds to the USS/TPAE with the list of UAV identity filtered in step 4 with the UAV list report message.
+The CAA-level UAV ID shall be included in the UAV list report message.
+If the UUAA procedure is successfully performed on the UAV, or the UAS NF is configured to know whether the USS is authorized to receive such information, then the 3GPP UAV ID is also included.